EImran4ik/ImrOS-v.0.1.0/README.md

 # ImrOS-v.0.0.1
-*ImrOS* - is operating system, created on assembly programming language.
+*ImrOS* - is open source operating system, created on assembly programming language.

 # Downloading the OS on your computer:
   I. Installation on a USB flash drive: